Dale-class tanker

-The Dale class consisted of three tankers chartered for service for the Royal Fleet Auxiliary in 1967.
+The Dale class consisted of three tankers chartered for service with the Royal Fleet Auxiliary (RFA), the naval auxiliary fleet of the United Kingdom.
+In 1967.
 They served for a number of years supporting Royal Navy and allied fleet operations, during which one, Ennerdale, was lost.
 The remaining two were returned to their original owners in the mid-1970s.

 Overview

 Three large modern tankers, built to varying designs in the mid-1960s, were charted by the Royal Fleet Auxiliary to support naval operations east of the Suez Canal, in the waters of the Indian Ocean and the Far East.

 They were given traditional RFA names, reusing three names that had been used for the Second World War-era Dale-class oilers.
 They were not fitted with equipment to allow them to replenish ships at sea, and were classified instead as 'Mobile Reserve Tankers'.